-Construction Technology TCJ201 Grade 10 Open
+Construction Technology Grade 10

+TCJ201 Open

 This course introduces students to building materials and processes through opportunities to design and build various construction projects.
 Students will to create and read working drawings; become familiar with common construction materials, components, and processes; and perform a variety of fabrication, assembly, and finishing operations.
 They will use a variety of hand and power tools and apply knowledge of imperial and metric systems of measurement, as appropriate.
 Students will develop an awareness of environmental and societal issues related to construction technology, and will explore secondary and post secondary pathways leading to careers in the industry.
+Prerequisite: None

+Construction Technology

-Construction Technology TCJ3C1/3E1 Grade 11 College/Workplace struction.
+TCJ3C1/3E1 College/Workplace

+This course enables students to develop technical knowledge and skills related to carpentry, masonry, electrical systems, heating and cooling, and plumbing for residential construction.
 Students will gain hands on experience using a variety of materials, processes, tools, and equipment to design, lay out, and build projects.
 They will create and read technical drawings, learn construction terminology, interpret building codes and regulations, and apply mathematical skills as they develop construction projects.
 Students will also develop an awareness of environmental and societal issues related to construction technology, and explore post secondary and career opportunities in the field.
+Students will build an Adirondack Chair and a Garden Shed.
+Prerequisite: None